Type: Chicken Keeping

 You will need to bring sturdy footwear and clothes you don't mind being close to a slightly nervous and potentially dirty-footed hen.
 If it's absolutely pouring down, the outdoor aspects of the course might be curtailed slightly.

-I have kept chickens for thirty years and I think that EVERYONE should have hens in the back garden!
-I grew up on our family smallholding on the edge of the Quantock Hills in Somerset.
+I have kept chickens for forty years and I think that EVERYONE should have hens in the back garden!
+I grew up on our family smallholding on the edge of the Quantock Hills in Somerset and in my teens I earned my pocket money by selling eggs at the local market.
 I still live close by and am involved with my family's business.

-I keep a small number of breeds, concentrating on Barnevelders and Millefleur Pekin bantams, as they make good broodies for either hatching or fostering chicks.
+Because of family circumstances, I keep a smaller number of breeds now than I used to, concentrating on Barnevelders, Salmon Faverolles and Millefleur Pekin bantams, as they make good broodies for either hatching or fostering chicks.
 I also keep tiny Barbu D'Anvers bantams.

-I sell eggs weekly at the local farmers' market in Minehead and I sell hatching eggs and young birds when I have them.
-I run courses from beginners, through hatching to despatching and preparing for the table.
-I also keep quail and ducks and can run courses on these on request.
+Until June 2017 we sold eggs weekly at the local farmers' market in Minehead.
+I still sell surplus eggs in a basket by our gate and I sell hatching eggs and young birds when I have them.
+I run courses from beginners, through hatching to despatching and preparing for the table (usually on request).
+I also keep ducks and can run courses on these on request.

 Smaller children may be possible (free) on the beginners course by negotiation - it depends on how many places are available.
 I also sometimes run 'Family' courses that are particularly aimed at little children; but we are very flexible, so please do ask and I will see what we can do to work around them on a 'normal' course.